College of Education International Programs

 At a Glance

-• Interdisciplinary research connected to sustainability, global studies, education, and digital collaboration
+Research connects sustainability, global studies, education, communication, and digital collaboration.

-• Culminates in formal scholarly presentation and individualized research proposal
+The program culminates in a formal academic presentation and an individualized research proposal.

 Overview